rossjyn/ai-322-mini-project/README.md

-# ai-322-mini-project
+# AI 322 Mini-Project
 Repository for AI 322 mini-project.
-Contains code, documentation, and resources for assignments and labs.
+Contains all necessary code, documentation, and resources.